klebster2/vimrc/README.md

 Use:

-- `<localleader>j` inside a json file to format it with equal indentation.
+- `<localleader>j` inside a json file to format it with consistent indentation.